-- Prescription retinoids: If you have severely sun-damaged skin or acne, try prescription-only tretinoin or Retin-A, which is retinoic acid that is ready and available for your skin to use.
+- Prescription retinoids: Wondering what the difference is between retinol vs tretinoin?
+If you have severely sun-damaged skin or acne, try prescription-only tretinoin or Retin-A, which is retinoic acid that is ready and available for your skin to use.
 Both ingredients go harder, faster and stronger on the results front, often with visible irritation into the bargain.

 How to use retinol without irritation